KnollFrank/CarND-LaneLines-P1/writeup.md

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goals of this project is to make a pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ### Pipeline

-TODO: Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 The pipeline performs the following steps:
 1. Given an image:<br> ![original](test_images_output_improved/solidYellowLeft_original.png)